Stephen Smith (Canadian football)

-Stephen Smith (born January 10, 2002) is a Canadian professional football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
+Stephen Smith (born January 10, 2002) is a Canadian professional football linebacker.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).

 Junior career

 After missing his last year of football in high school due to a torn ACL and then another year due to the COVID-19 pandemic, Smith considered leaving the game of football.
 However, he joined the Regina Thunder of the Canadian Junior Football League (CJFL) in 2021 and spent four years with the team where he was named CJFL Defensive Player of the Year in 2023 and 2024.
 He played in 40 games where he recorded 315 tackles, including three tackles for a loss, 4.5 sacks, three interceptions, one forced fumble, and one blocked kick.

 Professional career

 Saskatchewan Roughriders

 On May 12, 2024, Smith signed with the Saskatchewan Roughriders just prior to the open of training camp.
 He spent the 2024 season on the practice roster while continuing to play with the Thunder.
 He became a free agent on the day after the team's season ended on November 10, 2025.